-The variable density thinning treatments proposed under this project promote mid-story development.
+The variable-density thinning treatments proposed under this project promote mid-story development.
 They reduce inter-tree competition and therefore accelerate the development of large live trees, which eventually turn into large snags.
 All legacy large live trees would be retained.
 Design criteria would be in place to protect legacy large snags and downed wood.
 Strategically placed 'skips' would be utilized and buffers along streams and in riparian areas would be in place.
-Additional non-commercial treatments proposed to improve spotted owl habitat would also be beneficial to spotted owl prey.
+Survey results for red tree vole within the Zigzag Integrated project area and additional discussion can be found in Section 6 of this document.